Mimik Studio: Automating Phonetic Transcription for Speech-Language Pathologists

 Conducting Sessions

-Design Focus: Simple interactions and clear feedback on how and if the device is picking up the patient's speech
+Design Focus: Simple interactions and clear feedback on how and if the device is picking up the patient's speech, option to make edits once recording is paused

 Session Reports

-Goal: Surface analytics about the session for the SLP's review, and offer a way to review and edit transcripts
+Goal: Surface analytics about the session for the SLP's review, another route to review and edit transcripts after processing, and space for patient notes

 Design Focus: Quick, accurate, and scannable insights, and control for the SLP's